donnell-f/gradescope-sleuth/README.md

 # Gradescope Sleuth

 Welcome to Gradescope Sleuth!
 This tool was designed to make it easier to look for plagiarized and AI-generated code in Gradescope submissions.
 Below are a list of commands the program supports.

-Commands:
+Commands (from help message):

     regex all [-v] [-f] [-case] [-simple] [-outf] <expression>
         By default, prints a list of all students with code submissions that